eluv-io/elv-docs/media-wallet/purchase/hosted-checkout/README.md

 ### Item-gated content

-`primary_purchase_skus` on each content item.
+`primary_purchase_skus` can appear on each content item.
 Multiple entries appear when several passes each grant access:

 ```json
 {